 Medjool Dates vs. Regular Dates

-In terms of nutrition, Medjool dates are almost identical to Deglet Noor dates, although the latter does tend to have more dietary fiber and less beta-carotene, as well as more lutein, fat and protein.
+In terms of nutrition, Medjool dates are almost identical to Deglet Noor dates, although the latter tend to have more dietary fiber and less beta-carotene, as well as more lutein, fat, and protein.
 The largest difference is their consistency; Medjool dates are squishy and easier to eat, while Deglet Noors often have to be soaked in water before they are edible.

-9 Incredible Health Benefits of Medjool Dates
+Health Benefits of Medjool Dates

-Medjool Dates Calories
+Calories in Medjool Dates

-In terms of calories, Medjool dates are quite dense, because there is so little water in these fruits.
-A date, on average, weighs about 1 ounce, and contains roughly 66 calories.
-The average serving size is about 4 dates, roughly 100 grams, totally an average of 282 calories.
-While this is quite high, and represents nearly 1/8 of most people’s calorie intake for the day, that same serving also provide more than 6 grams of fiber and a wealth of other nutrients.
+Medjool dates are quite calorically dense because there is little water in these fruits.
+One date, on average, weighs about 1 ounce and contains roughly 66 calories.
+The average serving size is about 4 dates or roughly 100 grams, totaling an average of 282 calories.
+While this is quite a high amount of calories for a snack and represents nearly one-eighth of most people’s calorie intake for the day, this same serving also provides more than six grams of fiber and a wealth of other nutrients.